Trust and Blood: Plot

 After the plane crash, the heroes scatter and are chased by government agents.
 Matt, Suresh, and Hiro all end up hiding in the same ditch and work together to avoid capture.
 Matt and Suresh are hopeful that Hiro can just teleport them away, but Hiro tells them that his powers are gone.
 Matt enters a precognitive state and leads the other two to a trailer where he finds crayons.

 He draws many pictures, but the most attention is paid to a drawing of Daphne being shot with the plane wreckage in the background.
 Matt rushes back to the crash site, and Hiro and Mohinder follow.

 Ando tries to book a flight to Russellville, Arkansas after tracking Hiro's GPS signal, but the person on the other end of the phone seems to have never heard of Russellville.
 Daphne shows up as Ando hangs up the phone.
 She's trying to find Matt and figured Hiro and Ando may be able to help.
 When Ando hears Matt disappeared as well, he decides the people who kidnapped Hiro may have Matt too.
 Daphne grabs Ando and speeds off to Russellville.

 Peter and Claire are escaping together when Noah appears and holds them at gunpoint.
 He initially tries to force them both to come back to the camp with him, but eventually agrees to let Peter escape when he realizes that he's not willing to shoot him.

 Claire, though, is taken back to the military troops' camp where Nathan is waiting and makes plans to send her back home.
 Claire is unwilling to forsake her friends, though, and rages against both of her fathers and their betrayal of the other heroes.

-Daphne and Ando arrive at the crash site and, while they don't see either Matt or Hiro, see Claire in shackles.
+Daphne and Ando arrive at the crash site and, while they don't see either Matt or Hiro, they see Claire in shackles.
 Daphne reassures Ando that Hiro can't be dead since Ando kills him in the future and speeds off to bust out Claire.

 By the time Daphne and Claire return, Matt and the others have shown up.
 Everyone has a semi-joyous reunion before the government troops show up and start shooting.
 Daphne is the first to take a bullet, fulfilling the prophecy of Matt's drawing.
 Claire starts taking bullets to cover the others' escape, but Matt takes the opportunity to get revenge instead of running.
 He gets into one of the men's head and makes him start shooting his fellow soldiers.
 The Hunter shows up and kills the brainwashed man and Matt makes a run for it.
 Everyone except for Claire and Daphne escape.